 Some government records must be reviewed according to the Access to Information Act and the Privacy Act beforebeing made available.
 Records restricted under these laws are identified as “32: Restricted by law.”
 For an example, please consult the Operational records of Prairie Northern Region record description.

-To request restricted government records, follow the instructions on our Legislative Restrictions page.
+To request restricted government records, follow the instructions on our Access to Information and Privacy page.

 Records that are “18: Restricted” can be accessed through an application procedure established by the donor.
 These restrictions affect what you can consult, as well as what you can copy.